JC-Aguiar/Projeto-Alura-2025/wiki.md

 - [ ] Create custom checked-exceptions for each relevant business rule
 - [ ] Add javadoc in all methods
 - [ ] Encrypt also emails in users and courses
-- [ ] Translate all response messages to portuguese
+- [ ] Translate all response messages to portuguese?
+(README.md says that should be all in english)

 ### Extras
 - [ ] Create course controller Rest API